 - Be self-starters

 - Manage their time effectively

-- Build a successful routine

 - Work consistently throughout the term

 - Keep deadlines

 - Know when to ask for help

-It is important to keep pace with materials and meet deadlines.
-Lessons build on each other and it is easy to fall behind.
+It is important to keep pace with materials and meet deadlines, as lessons build on each other week to week.
 Here is a resource on time management & online learning.
+Because of these reasons, late work is not accepted.